Condorbox/SpotifyToYoutube/README.md

 # Spotify to YouTube Playlist Converter

-This is a Python program that allows you to create a YouTube playlist from songs in a Spotify playlist and optionally download the songs in audio format.
+This is a Python program that allows you to create a YouTube playlist from songs in a Spotify playlist and optionally download the songs in mp3 format.

 ## Prerequisites